SyNtheticNightmar3/bld-patches/README.md

 Directories:

+backports - Backports of the latest BLD patches
-systrace - Contains output files from running systrace (using 'sched' & 'idle' options) for comparison with CFS.
+systrace - Output files from running systrace (using 'sched' & 'idle' options) for comparison with CFS.